PAIN MANAGEMENT

 Pain perception during uterine aspiration is a complex phenomenon influenced by both physical and psychosocial elements, and can vary considerably between individuals.
 The table below summarizes the research on factors associated with pain during uterine aspiration.
 In the multivariable analyses, no single factor predicts procedure-associated pain (Singh 2008) and every person deserves a discussion of pain control options.

-Additionally, racial biases have been shown to contribute to provider perception of a person’s pain and subsequent treatment decisions regarding pain management (Mende-Siedlecki 2019; Sabin 2020).
+Additionally, implicit and explicit biases regarding age, race, body size, weight, current or past substance use disorder, and use of medication for opioid use disorder have been shown to contribute to provider perception of a person’s pain and subsequent treatment decisions regarding pain management (Mende-Siedlecki 2019; Sabin 2020; NAF CG 2022).
 A meta-analysis on pain management including 20 years of data found that Black patients were 22% less likely to receive pain management than white patients, and the size of the difference was sufficiently large to raise not only normative but quality and safety concerns (Meghani 2012).
 To improve patient care and equity, providers should work to identify and minimize their own biases, which may include unlearning of prior practices.

 FACTORS ASSOCIATED WITH PAIN DURING UTERINE ASPIRATION